top of page

 For example:

-• you may feel stuck
+• you may feel emotionally stuck

 • certain topics may feel difficult to approach